Taffie-Theuri/event-management-app-frontend/README.md

   -View artist with the most fans(determined by number of event attendees)

-## Limitations
-Limited User Interface: The project focuses on the backend logic and does not provide have a graphical user interface.
-It can currently only be used on the CLI.

 ## License and copyright
 The code in this project is licensed under the terms of the General Public License (GPL-3.0).